prismicio-community/nextjs-starter-prismic-minimal-js/docs/README.md

 Learn more about how to edit your components with [Fetch Data in Next.js](https://prismic.io/docs/technologies/fetch-data-nextjs) and [Template Content in Next.js](https://prismic.io/docs/technologies/template-content-nextjs).

-Styling in this project is implemented with Tailwind CSS.
-See the [Tailwind docs](https://tailwindcss.com/docs) for more info.

 ### Deploy to the web

 To put your project online, see [Deploy your Next.js App](https://prismic.io/docs/technologies/deploy-nextjs).